 Have you ever tried meditation?
 I’d love to hear about your thoughts and experiences.
 I will share my journey further down the line.
 (Boy, I wish I had a brain scanner!)

-Thank you for visiting my blog.
-I am committing to posting once a week on Fridays.
-However, as you know, my new normal means that sometimes I have to listen to my body and am not able to follow through as planned.
+Thank you for visiting my blog today.
+I am committing to posting once a week by Friday.
+However, as you know, my new normal means that sometimes I have to listen to my body, and I cannot follow through as planned.
 Thank you for your understanding.